chrschmidt/aoc/2021/24/readme.md

 In other words, the fourth and fifth digit must be identical.

-The solution in mergedc.awk outputs the solutions straight.
+The solution in mergedc.awk outputs the solutions straight by matching pairs and their relation, then individually searching for the largest (part 1) and smallest (part 2) solution.